woredeyonas/evolving-web/README.md

 1. Too many blocks

-Post migration work, there was a technical fault that was identified.
+In the OHCHR project, Post migration work,a technical fault was identified.
 For the purpose of reusability, many of the "reusable" contents were done through blocks and once the migration was done, it was identified that there were 25000+ block within the system which caused the page to stop loading.

-Cause: As blocks are plugins in drupal, all plugins are loaded without any pre-condition when a Drupal page first loads which results in timeout.
+**Cause:** As blocks are plugins in drupal, all plugins are loaded without any pre-condition when a Drupal page first loads which results in timeout.

-Solution: A custom block deriver which identifies and loads only "referenced blocks" through for each page.
+**Solution:** A custom block deriver which identifies and loads only "referenced blocks" through for each page.
 This saved a lot of BE effort and re-work which was a great achievement.

 2. Too many views